 Sprinkle the mozzarella cheese over it evenly.
 Arrange the remainder of the pepperoni over top.
 Bake, uncovered, for about 20 minutes.
 Carefully broil so the pepperoni is crispy and the cheese is golden, and enjoy!

-- Sauté some crumbled Italian sausage and/or mushrooms, onions, and garlic, and add it in.
-Then you can get more of a meat lover's style pizza casserole.
+- Sauté some crumbled Italian sausage and mushrooms, onions, and garlic, and add it in.
+Then you can get more of a meat lover’s style pizza casserole.

 - You could definitely throw in some cooked veggies if you wanted to.
 Or some olives!

-- Switch up the cheeses - a mozza/cheddar blend would work great or a Tex-Mex blend to change it up a bit.
+- Switch up the cheese if you like.
+A mozza/cheddar blend would work great or a Tex-Mex blend to change it up a bit.
 Or add in an extra cup or so of freshly grated parmesan cheese to make that cheese layer even better.